-KC has attended the Larkfield day service every day (Monday to Friday) from 9am until 4 pm for 15 years.
-KC is 33 years old and lives at home, near Newmarket, with her mother and father.
-KC is an early riser and will often be awake from 4am.
-She is picked up from her home on the bus at 7.30am to be at Larkfield at 9am.
-At the end of the day KC leaves Larkfield at 4 pm and returns home around 5 to 5.30 pm.
-KC like to travel on the bus a lot and this time spent in travel is not a problem.
-A mystery virus at 7months old left KC with severe learning disabilities and low muscle tone, she doesn't communicate verbally but understands quite a lot.
-KC needs full support with all elements of her personnel care and has little to no concept of danger.
+Person B has attended the Larkfield day service every day (Monday to Friday) from 9am until 4 pm for 15 years.
+Person B is 33 years old and lives at home, near Newmarket, with their family.
+Person B is an early riser and will often be awake from 4am.
+They are picked up from home on the bus at 7.30am to be at Larkfield at 9am.
+At the end of the day Person B leaves Larkfield at 4 pm and returns home around 5 to 5.30 pm.
+Person B like to travel on the bus a lot and this time spent in travel is not a problem.

+Illness during infancy left Person B with severe learning disabilities and low muscle tone.
+They do not communicate verbally but understand quite a lot.
+Person B needs full support with all elements of their personnel care and has little to no concept of danger.

-KC's mother works for Age UK in the mornings.
-She attends to the early needs of older people on her round in things like personal care, breakfast and getting dressed etc. This is a paid position and a job the KC's mother enjoys immensely.
-If TT goes ahead this will mean that KC will not be picked up until about 9.15 and KC's mother starts work at 8.15 am.
-This will mean that KC's mother will not be able to carry out her current work activity.
+Person B's mother works in the mornings.
+This is a paid position and a job Person B's mother enjoys immensely.
+If Total Transport goes ahead this will mean that Person B will not be picked up until about 9.15 and Person B's mother starts work at 8.15 am.
+This will mean that Person B's mother will not be able to carry out her current work activity.

-KC's mother has expressed her concerns about this change and losing a job that she loves.
+Person B's mother has expressed her concerns about this change and losing a job that she loves.
 She asked me to reiterate how important this day service is to the daily lives of families like hers in the community.
 Families who she believes, like hers would not cope if things were to change too much.